forwards/website_source/layouts/partials/edu_intro.md

 # Workshops for women and girls

 foRwards is pleased to announce upcoming [R](https://www.r-project.org) workshops in Melbourne and Auckland.
+We thank the [R Consortium](https://www.r-consortium.org) for funding these workshops.

 ## Girls workshops